 We want to thank the many friends and colleagues who continue to share their ideas for this textbook.
 We particularly want to acknowledge the contribution of Professor Pat Wilkie (University of Virginia) and Professor Jim Young (Northern Illinois University).
 Their article titled "Teaching the Introductory Tax Course: A Template of the Federal Income Tax Formula, Taxpayer Activities, and Taxpayer Entities," in the Journal of the American Taxation Association (Fall 1997), profoundly influenced the organization of this book.
+Thank you to our accuracy checkers who worked on the 21st edition: Mark Lowenkron and Suzanne Youngberg for their review of the text, William Lyle of Georgia Piedmont Technical College, and Teressa Farough for their review of the test bank, and Shannon Bookout for her review of LearnSmart.
 Thanks also to the individuals who reviewed the 2017 and previous editions of the text.
 Their expert comments were invaluable, and this edition is significantly improved because of their involvement: